alidasbasi/adasbasi.github.io/android.md

 - A curated list of awesome Android UI/UX libraries: <https://github.com/wasabeef/awesome-android-ui>
 - A curated list of awesome Android packages and resources: <https://github.com/JStumpp/awesome-android>
 - A curated list of awesome android things tutorials, libraries and much more at one place: <https://github.com/amitshekhariitbhu/awesome-android-things>
+- Android libs from github or other websites: <https://github.com/snowdream/awesome-android>